 More Recipes

-I love making takeaway style recipes like Singaporean rice, below are a few more easy fakeaway recipes to try:
+I love making takeaway style recipes like this Singaporean rice, below are a few more easy fakeaway recipes to try:

 - Chicken Vermicelli (rice noodles)